hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ## Summary

-As explained, annual members are consistently using the bike for a brief period of time while casual rider spent more time on the ride especially on the weekend, despite using it inconsistently.
-The summer season has the highest riders meanwhile winter has the least.
-Both users have different preference of bike type and the starting station, according to their purposes at the moment.
-We could finally conclude that the casual riders are using the app for recreational purpose while the members use them as their own transportaion.
+Annual members are consistently using the bike for a brief period of time while casual rider spent more time on the ride especially on the weekend, despite using it inconsistently.
+The summer season has the highest riders meanwhile winter has the least.Also, both users have different preference of bike type according to their purposes at the moment.
+We could finally conclude that the casual riders are using the app for recreational purpose while the members mostly use them as their own transportation.

 ## Recommendation
-1) Perhaps special package could be made for hourly or daily subscription for the casual riders.
-After they hit certain subscriptions, give them a special offer if they are converting to annual member subscription.
+1) Perhaps special package could be made if they are converting to annual member subscription after they hit certain subscriptions.
-2) More promotion should be done during the weekend, espicially on the peak hours (4pm-8pm).
+2) More offers should be done during the weekend, espicially on the peak hours (4pm-8pm).
 3) Do more promotion during the the spring and summer season.
 4) Create more outdoor ads such as banner or yang berdiri tu to be displayed around the high traffic stations.
 Other option would be creating more digital marketing to be blasted on the social media.
 Make sure to highlight the offer and comparing the normal to the subscription price.

 ## Improving the Analysis

 To improve this analysis I would be using the median instead of the average, while including the outliers.
-Perhaps can try to use any statistical test to deal with the data.
+Perhaps can try to use any statistical test to deal with the data to get more accurate results.
-Tracking the route of the users would definitely give more insights especially to see the difference between casual user and members.
+Tracking the route of the users would definitely give more insights especially to see the difference between casual riders and members.